marcduiker/building-a-resilient-workflow-with-durable-functions/labs/1_prerequisites.md

 Although most of the labs can completely done locally it would be fun if you could deploy your Function App to Azure in the final labs.
 For this you require:
 - An [Azure account](https://azure.microsoft.com/en-us/free/).
 - The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to create the Azure resources (or you can use the Azure portal to create these).

+Completely optional but still useful:
+- I have made some [code snippets](https://github.com/marcduiker/durable-functions-snippets), which can speed up the process (and prevent mistakes) when creating client, orchestrator and activity functions.